Flowers for Beneficial Insects

 It's usually best to stick with annual flowers inside the vegetable garden, since you'll be rotating your crops every year.
 It's nice to have a special section for perennial flowers, maybe as part of the herb garden.
 Some herbs are perennials or biennials, so they need a permanent spot where they won't be disturbed by digging or rototilling.

-Alyssum (Lobularia maritima) -- Attracts hoverflies and parasitic mini-wasps.
-Basil -- The flowers attract bees and other beneficial insects.
+Alyssum 'Carpet of Snow' (Lobularia maritima) -- Masses of tiny flowers that attract hoverflies and parasitic mini-wasps.
+Basil -- A popular herb with flowers that attract beneficial insects and bees.
 The aromatic foliage may repel aphids and tomato hornworms.
-Calendula -- Edible flower petals.
-Attracts hoverflies, bees and butterflies.
-Cornflower (Centaurea sp.) -- Attracts lacewings, hoverflies, parasitic wasps, ladybugs, bees and butterflies.
-Cosmos -- Attracts lacewings, hoverflies and parasitic wasps.
+Centaurea cyanus (Cornflower) -- Good flowers for attracting beneficial insects, including bees, lacewings, ladybugs, hoverflies and parasitic wasps.
+Cosmos -- Flowers for lacewings, hoverflies and parasitic wasps.

-Yarrow (Achillia sp.) -- Attracts ladybugs, hoverflies and parasitic mini-wasps.
+Yarrow (Achillia) -- Umbel flowers that attract lacewings, ladybugs, hoverflies and parasitic wasps.